thesephist/torus/README.md

 ## `List` Component

 80% of building user interfaces consists of building lists of models.
 To increase developer productivity here, Torus comes with a default implementation of `List` that inherits from the base Component class.
 The default `List` renders instances of a given view to a `<ul>` given a collection of models, but because it's just a Torus component, it's completely extensible.
+Torus lists re-render efficiently when the underlying data from the store updates.

 Here's an example of an app that uses `List`.
 The default List component's key advantage is that it efficiently renders its contents without our having to write much boilerplate code at all to manage it.
 We just define a `Store` where our data will live and be sorted, hand that off to a `List` constructor, define our custom `List#compose()` function if we want, and drop the list's DOM node into the page.